-By 2030, Americans over the age of 65 are expected to top 74 million, representing 21 percent of the total U.S. population.
+By 2030, Americans over the age of 65 are expected to top 74 million, representing 21% of the total U.S. population.
 Health care spending for aging seniors is often cited as one of the largest costs across the health care system.
-The National Council on Aging reports that approximately 92 percent of older adults have at least one chronic disease like heart disease, cancer or diabetes, and 77 percent have at least two.
+The National Council on Aging reports that approximately 92% of older adults have at least one chronic disease like heart disease, cancer or diabetes, and 77% have at least two.
 Obesity alone, which can lead to stroke, type 2 diabetes, and heart disease, costs the United States $147 billion and this figure is expected to increase by at least $48 billion annually by 2030.

 September is Healthy Aging Month, so let’s look at some of the ways health insurance providers are improving seniors’ quality of life:

-Alignment Healthcare (AHC) has established 20 senior-focused clinics in California, North Carolina, and Florida that feature a technology-enabled, patient-centered model of care focused on reducing hospitalizations and improving health outcomes for Medicare Advantage members.
+Alignment Healthcare has established 20 senior-focused clinics in California, North Carolina, and Florida that feature a technology-enabled, patient-centered model of care focused on reducing hospitalizations and improving health outcomes for Medicare Advantage members.
 The clinics have been designed to provide personalized, comprehensive disease management programs for chronic conditions, as well as wound care.
-For example, AHC leverages remoting monitoring kits for patients who may need additional care or oversight while at home.
-These tablets send biometric information directly to AHC’s command center, automatically alerting the care team to issues such as low blood sugar or sudden weight change.
-In California, seniors saw 50 percent fewer hospital admissions in 2015 and 38 percent fewer emergency room visits than before enrolling in AHC’s home-monitoring program.
+For example, Alignment leverages remote monitoring kits for patients who may need additional care or oversight while at home.
+These tablets send biometric information directly to Alignment’s command center, automatically alerting the care team to issues such as low blood sugar or sudden weight change.
+In California, seniors saw 50% fewer hospital admissions in 2015 and 38% fewer emergency room visits than before enrolling in Alignment’s home-monitoring program.